anam-org/javascript-sdk/README.md

 ## Usage in production

-When deploying to production it is important not to publically expose your API key.
+When deploying to production it is important not to publicly expose your API key.
 To avoid this issue you should first exchange your API key for a short-lived session token on the server side.
 Session tokens can then be passed to the client and used to initialise the Anam SDK.

 **From the server**